js-ferguson/myBlog/README.md

 Underpinning the entire project is MongoDB, a document based database which essentilly stores all the content you see on the site.
 Data for the application is spread across five document collections; comment, current_project, portfolio, posts and users.
 In some cases, most notably for comment counts and pagination, I have used aggregation to pull data from different collections.

 There is some JavaScript used in places, but in all honesty, I did not have a huge need for elaborate JS in this project.
-The JavaScript used is mainly jQuery fucntions provided by MaterializeCSS for modals, collapsibles and the sidenav.
+The JavaScript I did use is mainly jQuery functions provided by MaterializeCSS for modals, collapsibles and the sidenav.
 Other than that, there is a bit of JS used to get the current URL to handle highlighting nav links to show which page the user is currently on.

 I have also used classes from both MaterializeCSS and Bootstrap.
 I used MaterializeCSS for nav styling and material style floating action buttons (FABs).
 While I used boostrap for responsive design and for styling Flasks flash notifications.

-I also used SASS rather than vanilla CSS3.
+I used SASS rather than vanilla CSS3.
 I used SASS in my last project and loved it.

 ## Testing